London Southend Airport: 2012–2019: London Olympics and expansion of passenger flights

-The extended runway opened on 8 March 2012, with Category I ILS on both ends of the runway.
+The extended runway opened on 8 March 2012.
+Because planes can land in either direction, it is designated as runway 5 for planes landing from the south-west and as runway 23 for those arriving from the north-east.
+Both approaches have Category I instrument landing systems (ILS) installed.
+In 2019, a new performance-based navigation system was proposed, as an alternative to using ILS.

 In spring 2014, Stobart Air announced that it had agreed a five-year franchise agreement with Flybe which would see two Flybe-branded aircraft based at Southend operating six routes from summer 2014.
 On 18 January 2015, two routes were terminated with the operation reduced to one aircraft.
 On 7 April 2014, the extension to the passenger terminal was formally opened by Patrick McLoughlin, the Secretary of State for Transport.